city-services

 Where is the HUB proposed to be located?

-At this time, the location being considered is at 26405 Garnet Valley Road.
-The District, CFOS have entered a Memorandum of Understanding (MOU) with Garnet Valley Ranch Ltd. for this purpose.
+On June 11th 2024 in a Council meeting, staff presented an update on the Okanagan Innovation Food Hub to remove the Garnet Valley Ranch location and begin working with local business operator LocalMotive Organic Food Delivery.
+The District of Summerland and Community Futures Okanagan Similkameen have since entered a Memorandum of Understanding (MOU) with LocalMotive Organic Food Delivery.
+Moving forward work is being done to secure a new site, and updates of this new location will be shared with Council as they are finalized.
 A new facility is proposed to be constructed with approximately 35% of the space of the new building being leased to the HUB.
 The remaining 65% of space will be dedicated to winery production and other tenants of the landlord.

 It seems like the proposed location is far away from town, won’t that deter people from using the HUB?